 City Council: Eight of the District's 13 city council members (62%) are women, four out of 13 are black women (31%).

-Delegate to U.S. House: Eleanor Holmes Norton (D) has served as the District's one non-voting representative in Congress since 1991
+Delegate to U.S. House: Eleanor Holmes Norton has served as the District's one non-voting representative in Congress since 1991.

 Legislature: As of 2020, fourteen of the 81 seats (17%) are held by women.

-Delegate to the U.S. House: Jenniffer González was elected Resident Commissioner in 2016 and is the first woman to hold the position
+Delegate to the U.S. House: Jenniffer González was elected Resident Commissioner in 2016 and is the first woman to hold the position.
+She faces re-election in 2025.

-Delegate to the U.S. House: Madeleine Z. Bordallo (D) served as Guam's first woman non-voting delegate from 2003 to 2019.
+Delegate to the U.S. House: Madeleine Bordallo (D) was Guam's first woman non-voting delegate since 2003.
+Her final term ended in 2018.

 Governor: No woman has served as governor of the U.S. Virgin Islands.